 - Although it hasn’t worked for everyone, a factory reset does seem to have worked for some people.
 If you want to try it, then back up everything first and turn your S8 or S8 Plus off.
 Press and hold the Volume up and Bixby keys, then press and hold the Power button as well.
 You can let go when you feel the phone vibrate.
 Use the Volume down button to highlight the wipe data/factory reset option and the Power button to select it, then highlight yes with Volume down and select with Power.
 When it’s done, highlight Reboot system now and use Power to select it.
 We recommend setting the phone up as new to test if the reboot issue is resolved.
 Do not restore any backups.
 If it seems to be working, then you can try restoring a little at a time.
 Maybe start with contacts, and then move on if no reboot problem returns.
 It may be best to install your apps manually, rather than restoring them.

-- If you have factory reset your S8 or S8 Plus, avoided restoring any backups, and reboots still persist, then we’d suggest contacting Samsung, your carrier, or your retailer and asking about a replacement handset.
+- If you have factory reset your S8 or S8 Plus and avoided restoring any backups, but reboots still persist, then we’d suggest contacting Samsung, your carrier, or your retailer and asking about a replacement handset.

 Issue: Wireless charging paused or not working